jQuery LavaLamp Demos - a jQuery animated menu plugin

 Auto Homing Demo

-Lavalamp has a newly modified algorithm which automatically places the LavaLamp hover over on the appropriate link in your menu given the current location address.
-See the Automatic start location demos.
+Lavalamp will attempt automatically place the LavaLamp hover on the appropriate link in your list or menu given the current address in the location bar, including the hash tag.
+See the Automatic start location demos for details and examples.

 return to the jQuery LavaLamp Demos Page